 VRC physically open!

-The VRC is physically open M-Th, 9am-5pm and F, 9am-4pm (use Spartan Connect to schedule appt.) and we remain open virtually M-F, 9am-5pm (see Contact Us page for zoom links).
-Please email us with any general questions: firstname.lastname@example.org, give us a call @ 408-924-8129, view our Contact Us page for updated hours, or you can also find general updates on Facebook.
+The VRC is physically open M-F, 9am-5pm (can use Spartan Connect to schedule appt. if you like) and we remain open virtually (see Contact Us page for zoom links).
+Please email us with any general questions: firstname.lastname@example.org, give us a call @ 408-924-8129, or view our Contact Us page for updated hours.

 Check out our FAQ Video on YouTube to learn more about VRC services.

-Our VRC Peer Advisors, Certifying Official, and Faculty Coordinator are hosting virtual and In-Person office.
+Our VRC Peer Advisors, Certifying Official, and Faculty Coordinator are hosting virtual and In-Person office hours.
 Check the Contact Us page for dates, times, and Zoom meeting links.